benjsmyth/algorithms/sorting/README.md

 ---
 ### `swap`
-Exchanges the values between two positions in an array.
+The `swap` method exchanges the values between two positions in an array.
 ```
 METHOD swap(A, i, j):
     temp := A[i]